weshebert20/express-routing-lesson/readme.md

 <!-- 11:15 20 minutes -->
 <!-- Catch-up -->

-Lets create a module for our controllers and related routes.
+Let's create a module for our controllers and related routes.
 First, we'll take our routes from the app we started with.

 Here are the steps to refactor our routes to a new file:

 1. Create the new file
 2. Move the routes(.get, .post, etc) to the new file
 <!--Good stop point-->
-4. Use the Router constructor
+3. Use the Router constructor
-5. Export the router
+4. Export the router
-6. Require the router from the file that runs the main app
+5. Require the router from the file that runs the main app
 <!--Good stop point-->
-3. If all the routes share a portion of the endpoint path, e.g. (cars, tacos, candies), remove that path name but remember it
+6. If all the routes share a portion of the endpoint path, e.g. (cars, tacos, candies), remove that path name but remember it
 7. `app.use` the router with the path prefix you removed in step 3

 More information on some of the steps below: